YAGOTAGO/yagotago.github.io/_projects/2-Tris.md

 ## Description

 2-Tris is Tetris for 2 players!
-Created during the DandyHacks'22 hackathon where it won 1st place in entertainment and best UI.
+Created during the DandyHacks'22 hackathon where it won best in entertainment and best UI/UX.

 Download [here](https://tdavies.itch.io/2-tris).